-Notes to Consolidated Financial Statements (In millions of U.S. dollars, except per share amounts and as otherwise indicated.)
+Notes to Consolidated Financial Statements (In millions of U.S. dollars or specified currency, except per share amounts and as otherwise indicated.)
 (Due to rounding, numbers presented may not foot.)
-Years ended December 31, 2020 and 2019
+Years ended December 31, 2022 and 2021

-Each of the Company's operating segments operate essentially as mini-Constellations, conglomerates of small vertical market software companies with similar economic characteristics.
+The Company consists of six operating segments being, Volaris, Harris, Topicus, Vela, Jonas and Perseus.
+Each of the Company's operating segments operate essentially as mini Constellations, conglomerates of small vertical market software companies with similar economic characteristics.
 Each operating segment CEO is focused on investing capital that generates returns at or above the investment hurdle rates set by CSI's head office (primarily the President) and the Board of Directors, irrespective of whether the acquired business operates primarily in the public or private sector.
-Accordingly presenting information on a public and private sector basis is no longer meaningful and the Company now aggregates the six operating segments into one reportable segment, consistent with the objective and basic principles of IFRS 8.
+The Company aggregates the six operating segments into one reportable segment, consistent with the objective and basic principles of IFRS 8.